 Imagine a different scenario.
 You went to the open house, expressed mutual interest, and had many follow-up conversations.
 You then both retained real estate agents and/or attorneys, you met with your lender, and both you and the seller signed a purchase contract.

-Usually, a closing date is scheduled in the purchase contract, typically for four to six weeks into the future.
+You most likely scheduled a closing date within the purchase contract, likely for four to six weeks into the future.
 (The closing is, of course, when the house officially becomes "yours," after further inspections, exchanges of money, and title formalities.)
 The purchase contract should contain specific provisions articulating the circumstances under which either the buyer or the seller can back out.

 Typically a buyer has the option of backing out if, for example, the seller is unable to establish title to the house, or the house fails various inspections.
 The seller is able to back out if the buyer is unable to secure the expected financing, or fails to make the necessary down payment.